Typicals-Android-Stuff/gingercomb/README.md

 Honeycomb Restoration Project (Froyocomb)
 ===========

-This repository contains reconstructed manifests of early Honeycomb builds.
+This repository contains reconstructed manifests of Honeycomb builds.
 As of now, following builds were reconstructed:

 | Build number                    | Status           |